yupferris/ferris-makes-demos-notes/README.md

 In the byte code this is turned into indexes in a big ordered list.

-## Sync Tracker
+## Synth Tracker

 Allows to move backwards and forwards in time, play and stop, etc.

 This is based on GNU Rocket, although it doesn't have any code left from the original Rocket.
-The main part is a data format and protocol to do sync via a [client-server IPC][IPC] (Inter-process Communication) model.
+The main part is a data format and protocol to do synth tracking via a [client-server IPC][IPC] (Inter-process Communication) model.

 The editor was created by (... ?)